faker-javascript/faker/README.md

 <h1 align="center">Faker</h1>
 <p align="center">
-A set of packages that generates fake data for you.
+A set of javascript packages that generates fake data for you.
 </p>

 <p align="center">